prequel-dev/cre/README.md

 # Common Relability Enumeration (CRE) Specification

+## Overview

-## What are Common Reliability Enumerations (CREs)?
+### What are Common Reliability Enumerations (CREs)?

-Until now, there's been no consistent way to describe reliability problems, impact and mitigations in modern software systems.
-Teams often reinvent the wheel, diagnose incidents in isolation, and lack a shared vocabulary to talk about recurring problems.

-Standards like CVEs (Common Vulnerabilities and Exposures) changed the game in security.
-They provide a method to classify and share known threats.
-CREs provide an equivalent standard for reliability problems.

 ***Common Reliability Enumerations (CREs)*** are an open, structured standard for naming and categorizing reliability problems found in production systems.
-CREs represent a community of hundreds of engineers and practitioners across startups, enterprises, and critical infrastructure providers on how best to detect reliability problems.
+CREs represent the collective knowledge of the problem detection community wherel hundreds of engineers and practitioners across startups, enterprises, and critical infrastructure providers discuss how to share, detect, and mitigate reliability problems.

-The CRE standard makes problem detection repeatable.
-It helps teams move from reactive fire-fighting to proactive prevention while leveraging the knowledge of the problem detection community.
+CREs provide a consistent way to describe reliability problems (cause, impact, and mitigation).
+The CRE schema and taxonomy enables the sharing of reliability intelligence and gives teams a vocabulary to discuss recurring problems without reinventing the wheel or diagnosing incidents in isolation.

+This standard was influenced by others, like CVEs (Common Vulnerabilities and Exposures).
+Just as CVEs provide a method to classify and share known threats, CREs offer an equivalent standard for reliability problems.

 With CREs, you can: